101 Weather And Home Weather Station Facts & Tips You Need To Know

 It is no secret that motor vehicles in coastal regions are much more prone to rust compared to the vehicles in drier inland regions.
 (This is reflected in the resell value of vehicles, where adverts in classifieds will highlight the fact that a vehicle originated from a "non-coastal" region.)

 It is also no secret that humidity is no friend of electronics.
-The oxidation of some components and other forms of deterioration affects the reliability and shorten the life of many electronic devices.
-(With most appliances now having some form of electronic component, this is not good news for people in very humid areas like the tropics.)
+The oxidation of some components and other forms of deterioration affects their reliability and shorten the life of many electronic devices.
+(With most appliances now having some form of electronic component, this is not good news for people in humid areas like the tropics or the coast.)

 (The health benefits of increased exposure to sun include reduced stress, lower blood pressure and a multitude of benefits triggered by the production of vitamin D as a result of exposure to the sun.)